-Neither remuneration, nor advances nor loans were granted to the members of the Board of Directors for the year ended 2022 and 2021.
+Neither remuneration, nor advances nor loans were granted to the members of the Board of Directors for the year ended December 31, 2024 and the year ended December 31, 2023.

-We also refer to Note 14.
+Please also refer to Note 14.

 20. GEOGRAPHICAL ANALYSIS OF BUSINESS LINE INFORMATION